r-stiffler/EF-NoCircRef/README.md

     ValuesHitDBUtils.InsertALotsOfValuesHit(values);    //here 71ms to insert 2000 rows

   ```
-Here is a benchmark to compare __the execution time__ of the two methods:
+Here is a table to compare __the execution time__ of the two methods:

 NB Rows to insert | via AddOrUpdateFromEntity | via InsertALotsOf
 --- | --- | ---